Can diamonds ever really be green, sustainable and ethical?

 Carbon is used to add to the diamond seed until a larger rough diamond is grown.

 Can laboratory-made gems truly be classed as diamonds?

-Lab-grown diamonds are perhaps a fashion trend worth investing in if you are concerned over the viability of mining.
+Lab-grown diamonds are perhaps a fashion trend worth investing in for those concerned about the viability of mining.
 These diamonds have the same make up and properties as those that are taken from the ground.

 The GIA, who are leading authority on gemstones, states that lab-grown diamonds are the same as those that are mined.
 The official ruling now says that they are classed as diamonds, and they should be graded in the same way.
-This means that they fall under the 4 c’s of clarity, colour, carat and cut.
+This means that they fall under the four Cs of clarity, colour, carat and cut.

 Are laboratory-made diamonds really green and eco-friendly?

-It seems that every time something is announced to be sustainable, holes start to get picked at it.
-Solar panels for instance are a touchy subject for some due to the minerals used in them having to be mined.
+It seems that every time something is declared sustainable, holes appear.
+Solar panels, for instance, are a touchy subject for some due to the minerals used in them having to be mined.
 Lab-grown diamonds have also come under scrutiny.

 The trouble with synthetic diamonds is that some producers aren’t using clean energy sources.
 A lab-grown diamond can actually create three times the greenhouse gas emissions that a natural diamond does.